adamsilver/fdpb/01-Register.md

 </div>
 ```

-The hint is inside a `span` so that we can style it differently.
-It's also inside the `label`.
-This makes sure that it is read out by screen readers.
+The hint is inside a `span` so that we can style it differently to the label itself.
+It's placed inside the `label` which ensures that, like a hint-less label, it's read out by screen readers.
 We could have placed the hint outside of the `label` using ARIA:

 ```HTML
 <div class="field">